hbc/dc_2016_04/lessons/03_searching_files.md

 $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | wc -l
 ```

-Redirecting is not super intuitive, but it's really powerful for stringing
+Redirecting is really powerful for stringing
-together these different commands, so you can do whatever you need to do.
+together different commands, so you can do whatever you need to do.

-The philosophy behind these command line programs is that none of them
+These command line programs don't
 really do anything all that impressive.
 BUT when you start chaining
 them together, you can do some really powerful things really
 efficiently.
-If you want to be proficient at using the shell, you must
-learn to become proficient with the pipe and redirection operators:
+Redirection operators are very userful for proficiency with the shell!
 `|`, `>`, `>>`.

 ## Practicing searching and redirection

-Finally, let's use the new tools in our kit and a few new ones to example our SRA metadata file.
+Finally, let's use the new tools in our kit and a few new ones with our SRA metadata file.

 ```bash
 $ cd ../sra_metadata/